The High Note

 The High Note is a 2020 American comedy-drama film directed by Nisha Ganatra and written by Flora Greeson.
 It stars Dakota Johnson, Tracee Ellis Ross, Kelvin Harrison Jr., Zoë Chao, Bill Pullman, Eddie Izzard, and Ice Cube, and follows a famous singer's personal assistant who wants to become a music producer.

-It was released in selected theaters and through Premium VOD on May 29, 2020, by Focus Features.
+The film was released in select theaters and through premium video on demand (PVOD) in the United States on May 29, 2020, by Focus Features.
 It received mixed reviews from critics, although the cast was praised.

 Plot

 Maggie Sherwoode is the longtime personal assistant to legendary R&B singer Grace Davis, who still has a successful touring career despite not releasing new material for a decade.
 Also an aspiring music producer, Maggie remixes Grace's songs in her free time.
 Grace's egocentric manager, Jack Robertson, believes that her time has passed and she should accept a Las Vegas residency and release live albums rather than record new material.

 At a grocery store, Maggie meets aspiring musician David Cliff, watching him perform outdoors.
 He invites her to a party at his house, where to her surprise she learns that despite slumming it as a musician he is quite wealthy.
-Impressed by his voice, she lies about being a professional producer and offers to work with him on an album.
-He accepts and they begin work together with Maggie coaching him through his nerves.
+Impressed by his voice, Maggie lies about being a professional producer and offers to work with him on an album.
+David accepts and they begin work together with Maggie coaching him through his nerves.

 Grace is displeased when a famous music producer modernizes one of her songs, remixing it with excessive synths and pop elements.
-Appalled, Maggie shows Grace her own version of the song, and Grace releases Maggie's version, without payment or credit.
+Appalled, Maggie shows her own version of the song, and she releases Maggie's version, without payment or credit.
 While pleased to be producing for her, Jack pulls her aside to reveal how her tactlessness ruined potential future deals.

 When Grace later expresses her interest in recording a new album to her record label, they discourage her, pushing her towards the Vegas residency.
-Maggie encourages Grace to disregard the label and create new material but Grace lectures her on how women of her age and race rarely succeed in music.
+When Maggie encourages Grace to disregard the label and create new material, Grace lectures her on how women of her age ("over 40") and race rarely succeed in releasing new material after successful earlier careers.

 Maggie and David begin a romance as recording for his demo comes to a close.
 At the same time, she learns that Ariana Grande has backed out of opening for Grace's album launch.
 She initially books Dan Deakins to open for Grace before realizing it would be the perfect place for David to perform his songs.
 She enlists Dan's assistant to help but is surprised when Dan himself, after listening to David's songs, decides to step away to allow him to perform.